 A data processor simply processes any data that the data controller gives them.
 Following the example above, the data processor is the third-party company that the data controller chose to use and process the data.

-The data processor does not own the data that they process nor do they control it.
+The third-party data processor does not own the data that they process nor do they control it.
 This means that the data processor will not be able to change the purpose and the means in which the data is used.
-Furthermore, data processors are bound by the instructions given by the data processor.
+Furthermore, data processors are bound by the instructions given by the data controller.

 For instance, Sterling Company has a website that collects data on the pages their visitors visit.
 This includes the page they enter the site with, the pages that they visited next, and how long they stayed in each page.
 Sterling Company is the data controller, as they decide how all of this information is going to be used and processed, and for what purpose.